Collective Enfranchisement - Valuation

 Buying the freehold: set up a co or buy as trustees

-Kavita Bharti is a Chartered Legal Executive with over 11 years’ experience in property law.
+Kavita Bharti is a Solicitor with over 13 years’ experience in property law.
 Having previously worked in private practice and for a local authority, she developed specialist knowledge in the conveyancing process and commercial property.
 She joined LEASE in 2014 and has developed a strong knowledge of leasehold law and property management.
 She is an experienced legal trainer and has provided training to various housing authorities, housing associations and other professional bodies and regularly contributes content to the LEASE website.
 As well as advising on all aspect of leasehold and enfranchisement law, Kavita is also LEASE’s Business Development Manager and is a qualified mediator.